xpack-dev-tools/riscv-none-elf-gcc-xpack/README.md

 In addition to the the binary archives and the package meta data, this project also includes the build scripts.

-### Deprecation notice
+### Upgrade notice

-This project replaces the deprecated [`xpack-dev-tools/riscv-none-embed-gcc-xpack`](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) project, which followed the SiFive releases.
+This project replaces the deprecated [`xpack-dev-tools/riscv-none-embed-gcc-xpack`](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) project, which followed the SiFive releases; upgrade your projects to get further updates.

 ## Overview